Fishponds: History

 The area of Fishponds was once covered by the Royal Forest of Kingswood.
 The forest was progressively reduced and developed over the centuries, with Fishponds first recorded as the "Newe Pooles" in 1610, and subsequently "Fish Ponds" by 1734.
 By the 17th century it was a thriving village with numerous stone-built cottages for miners and quarrymen for coal and pennant stone.

 The village grew up around the two pools formed from the old quarries, but both were filled in by 1839.
-However, there is still a fishpond called The Lido in Alcove Road.
+One remains and was a popular swimming area nicknamed "The Lido".
+It operated in the 1930s, and reopened in the 1960s marketed as "Bristol's island in the sun" with two houseboats as fully licensed floating pubs offering catering and dancing facilities.
+In the 1970s most of the site was sold off for housing and the deep ponds became an angling club, now called Alcove Angling Club.

 During the mid-to-late 19th century, Fishponds established a large manufacturing industry along Lodge Causeway and Filwood Road.
+Clay Hill trading estate, with many small and medium sized factories and industrial units, was developed circa 1955.

 Engineering and railway

 Fishponds has been the site of several metal foundries, including George Adlam & Sons founded in the 1830s and Parnall & Sons, a foundry and scale works to manufacture of weights, measures and shop fittings.
 The company would later fit out ocean liner passenger compartments on the RMS Britannic in 1929 and the famous QE2 in the 1960s.

 The railway was built through Fishponds in 1835 and later included a shunting line for locomotives of the Avonside Locomotive Works to join the main line.
 Peckett and Sons also built locomotives at the Atlas Works towards Speedwell, whose engines joined the line at Clay Hill, until the firm closed in 1961.